polterguy/hyper-ide/helpers/help-files/02 - Hyper Core/10 - Security and authentication.md

 Hyper Core builds on top of the extendible [p5.auth project](https://github.com/polterguy/phosphorusfive/tree/master/plugins/extras/p5.auth).
 Each operation, database, and table within your database, get its own unique URL.
-Since Phosphorus Five allows you to grant or deny access to URLs according to which role your currently logged in user belongs to - This gives you a highly fine grained control over who are allowed to do what in regards to your SQL operations.
+Since Phosphorus Five allows you to grant or deny access to URLs, according to which role your currently logged in user belongs to - This gives you fine grained control over who are allowed to do what in regards to your SQL operations.
 To allow for instance all users, including _"guest"_ visitors, to for instance evaluate `select` operations towards your above `todo` database, and its `items` table - But deny everybody except your _"developer"_ users to perform all other operations on the same database and table - You could create